single-cell-proteomic/SCPRO-HI/README.md

 # Integration of Single-cell Proteomic Datasets Through Distinctive Proteins in Cell Clusters
-This repository contains the code of SCPRO-HI algorithm and more for reproduction of experimental results in the submitted paper.
+This repository contains the code for the SCPRO-HI algorithm and additional materials to reproduce the experimental results described in the submitted paper.

 ## System requirements

  The code is tested on Python version >= 3.6.
 Following Python packages are required:

 - Pip3
 - Pandas
 - Numpy